alexrobincrabbe/Boopball/README.md

 </div>

 These were made with MS paint 3D.
-The hoop was cut into two images using MS paint to give the effect of the ball passing through the hoop.
+The hoop was cut into two images using MS Paint to give the effect of the ball passing through the hoop.

 # Sounds

 ## Background music

 - The background music can be turned on or off by the user
-- It was chosen to be upbeat, and mellow enough to blend into the backgroud
+- It was chosen to be upbeat and mellow enough to blend into the backgroud
-- I reduced the volume so that it didn't overwhelm the sound effects.
+- I reduced the volume so that it didn't overwhelm the sound effects

 ## Sound Effects

 - Sound effects can be turned on or off by the user
-- In game sound effects were included to add immersion
+- In-game sound effects were included to add immersion
 - The hoop effects were voice recorded boop sounds, to go with the theme of the site
 - The game over and game winning sounds were also voice recorded
 - The button click and timer countdown effects are stock sounds